-In October 2024 Jess was invited to be assistant conductor for the London Symphony Orchestra’s collaboration with Nonclassical at the Hackney Empire, a concert featuring works by thirteen living composers conducted by Darren Bloom.
+In October 2024 Jess worked as assistant conductor for the London Symphony Orchestra’s collaboration with Nonclassical at the Hackney Empire, a concert featuring works by thirteen living composers conducted by Darren Bloom.
 They assisted Alpesh Chauhan and Paolo Bortolameolli on the National Youth Orchestra’s Spring 2025 tour, and worked as assistant to Olivia Clarke and chorus master on Royal Academy Opera’s acclaimed production of Die Zauberflöte.
-Next season Jess looks forward to assisting Ben Glassberg at Opéra de Rouen.

 Jess graduated with distinction from the master’s course in orchestral conducting at the Royal Academy of Music, where they studied with Sian Edwards.
 Jess won the Academy’s Commendation for Excellence, the top prize at graduation, as well as the exam board prize for conducting.
 While studying, Jess took part in masterclasses with Jac van Steen, Ed Gardner, and Mark Stringer, and worked alongside Sir Mark Elder, John Wilson, Susanna Mälkki and Trevor Pinnock.
 They also studied at the Sibelius Academy in Helsinki with Antony Hermus as part of the Elton John Global Exchange programme.